Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact.

 How Do You Take Action With Global Citizen?

 The best way is to download our app, register as a Global Citizen, and start taking action right away.
-With the app, you’ll also get exclusive access to our lifestyle challenges to help you make changes you want to see in your own life too — like going vegetarian to help reduce your carbon footprint, or going plastic-free to help cut down the world’s plastic pollution.
+With the app, you’ll also get exclusive access to our Journeys and Sprints to amp up your action-taking, as well as our lifestyle-oriented Goals to help you make changes you want to see in your own life too — like going vegetarian to help reduce your carbon footprint, or going plastic-free to help cut down the world’s plastic pollution.
 You can also sign up as a Global Citizen and take action on our website — head here to find our “Take Action” page.

 All the individual actions taken by Global Citizens around the world add up to a noise that can't be ignored — and this noise gets loudest in the run up to Global Citizen's festival events, which bring together the world's biggest names in entertainment, Global Citizens, activists, world leaders, corporations, philanthropists, and more, to drive change.